Valuable Tips On Planning A Family Safari Holiday

 Family vacations are all about having fun, new experiences, and making memories.
 So often, it’s about the little things and those unexpected moments.
 Allow everyone to take part in capturing the moments on camera; you’ll be surprised at what they get.

 In this digital age, it’s so easy and cheap for every family member to have a camera and snap a few hundred shots in a single day.
 Most of us carry smart gadgets with pretty darn good cameras.
 If you cannot afford a DSLR or point-and-shoot camera for everyone, they can still get some lovely photos with their smartphones or iPads.

 Nonetheless, don’t spend the entire time worried about capturing the moment; remember you’ll be on a family holiday.
 What’s more important — the photo or happiness?
 We’ve all seen those family vacation shots in which one or more members have a tear in their eye or are sporting a deathly smile.
 The parent’s obsession with taking the perfect picture of everyone having the time of their lives will ruin the once-in-a-lifetime getaway.

 Nonetheless, the best lenses for capturing memorable images are your own two eyes.
 Encourage the children to put the camera and smartphone down, cherish the moment, and become more present.
 The chances are that the ideal photo opportunity will just pop up naturally.

 Although the Africa BIG FIVE animals draw crowds on safari, it shouldn’t be for the kids on a family safari holiday.
 Children can look at things differently and are often equally interested in smaller creatures.
 With some guidance, they can find birds and other little wilderness creatures fascinating.

-Plan with your family safari guide to search for the “Small Five” that include rhino beetle, buffalo weaver, ant lion, leopard tortoise and elephant shrew.
+Plan with your family safari guide to search for the “Small Five” which includes the rhino beetle, buffalo weaver, ant lion, leopard tortoise, and elephant shrew.